Iowa Speedway: First events, sales to Clement family and NASCAR

 The Iowa Speedway in June 2007.

 The facility opened as scheduled on September 15, 2006, with Woody Howard winning the first race at the track.
 The race and its preliminary sessions were marred with excessive tire wear, with mandatory competition cautions being implemented prior to the event.
 Three weeks later, the facility held its first music festival.
 The next year, the facility held its first IRL race, with Dario Franchitti winning the first major race at the facility.
 In late February 2008, chief financial officer Jerry Jauron replaced Stan Clement as the track's president.
-That same year, the facility was awarded annual NASCAR races for 2009, with the NASCAR Nationwide Series (now known as the NASCAR Xfinity Series) and the NASCAR Craftsman Truck Series.
+That same year, the facility was awarded annual NASCAR races for 2009, with the NASCAR Nationwide Series (now known as the NASCAR O'Reilly Auto Parts Series) and the NASCAR Craftsman Truck Series.

 Three years later, in accordance with a plan to transfer ownership of the track within five years, U.S. MotorSport Entertainment sold controlling interest of the facility to the Clement family, a family from Newton.
 Jauron left shortly thereafter in September, handing over the track's control to Doug Fritz, the senior director of marketing for NASCAR.
 In 2013, the track sought an $8 million grant from the Iowa General Assembly to improve amenities, but failed.
 In the same year, the track was found to be in financial trouble, with the facility being late on bill payments.
 As a result, Fritz resigned, with track management claiming that the track was seeking a refinancing deal in early September.
 Two months later, The Des Moines Register reported that the facility had been sold to the sanctioning body of NASCAR for $10 million, with Jimmy Small taking over Fritz's position of leadership.

 With the purchase of the track, NASCAR chairman Brian France stated hopes of the facility hosting a Nationwide Series version of the NASCAR All-Star Race; he also said that he was not interested in giving the facility a Cup Series date as the schedule was "full".
 In February 2018, David Hyatt, the former president of the Motor Racing Network (MRN), replaced Small as the president of the track.
 Hyatt stated hopes of expanding the facility, along with obtaining a NASCAR Cup Series weekend; particularly, the NASCAR All-Star Race.
 By the following year, Hyatt claimed that Iowa Speedway had high chances of being awarded a Cup Series date in 2021.